 Our Board does not have a standing nominating committee or a committee serving a similar function.
-The Board has determined that rather than a nominating committee, it is the most appropriate body for identifying director candidates and selecting nominees to be presented at each annual meeting of stockholders.
+The Board has determined that rather than a nominating committee, as a whole it is the most appropriate body for identifying director candidates and selecting nominees to be presented at each annual meeting of stockholders.